-Part of a care team, foster carer support workers visit households every week for the first eight weeks of a placement.
-Support is then ongoing, with foster carers encouraged to reflect on their role – and how they are nurturing their child’s development and healing – with their support worker.
+Part of a care team, foster carer support workers visit households every week for the first eight weeks of a placement and provide ongoing support thereafter.

 “We carry them through those times when it can be hard, when they do need support,’’ Kate says.